sebastienros/jint/README.md

     jint> log('Hello World !');
     => "Hello World !"
 ```
-When allowing the CLR, you can optionnally pass custom assemblies to load types from.
+When allowing the CLR, you can optionally pass custom assemblies to load types from.
 ```csharp
     var engine = new Engine(cfg => cfg
         .AllowClr(typeof(Bar).Assembly)